eid-hamada22/DeData/README.md

 PyQt5 Hands-on Machine-Learning Educational App.

 Made with Passion.
-War Bloodstained project that was planned to be my main [RISE](https://www.risefortheworld.org/) project, however, due to Internet and electrcity cutoff, I didn't manage to upload it.
+War Bloodstained project that was planned to be my main [RISE](https://www.risefortheworld.org/) project, however, due to Internet and electricity cutoff, I didn't manage to upload it.

 ## used Tools and techniques :
 - Python.